SmingHub/Sming/Sming/Arch/Host/Components/hostlib/README.rst

 Host Library
 ============

-This Components provides the core funcionality for the Host Emulator:
+This Components provides the core functionality for the Host Emulator:

 Sockets
 -------